zero-to-mastery/resources/CSSResources.md

 - [CSS Minifier](https://cssminifier.com/): CSS Minifier is an easy way to Minify/Compress your CSS Files.
 Simple Quick, Fast and absolutely FREE.

 - [CodeBeautify](https://codebeautify.org/css-tools): A set of tools for improving the quality of CSS code, including "minifying" and beautifying tools.

+- [CSS-Doodle](https://css-doodle.com/): A web component for drawing patterns with CSS.